Rocky Ford, Oklahoma

-Rocky Ford is a census-designated place (CDP) in Delaware and Cherokee counties, Oklahoma, United States.
+Rocky Ford (ᏥᏍᏛᏃᏱ) is a census-designated place (CDP) in Delaware and Cherokee counties, Oklahoma, United States.
 The population was 283 as of the 2020 Census, a 464% increase over the population of 61 reported at the 2010 census.

 Geography

 Rocky Ford is located in southwestern Delaware County and northern Cherokee County.
 It is bordered to the north and east by Leach and to the southwest by Lowrey.
 Rocky Ford is 9 mi south and west of the town of Kansas.

 According to the United States Census Bureau, the Rocky Ford CDP has a total area of 17.9 km2, all land.